TX Forms Overview

 - A custom form hosted on your site or shared via a link

-- Data to flow directly into Salesforce
+- Seamless integration allowing data to flow directly into Salesforce

 - Flexible control over field visibility, defaults, or validations